hemmelig/AnisotroPy/docs/index.rst

 Citation
 --------
-We hope to have a publication coming out soon:

-Bacon, C.A., and Rawlinson, N. AnisotroPy: a toolkit for the study of seismic anisotropy. (to be submitted to Journal of Open Source Software).
+We hope at some future point to publish a short companion paper in the Journal of Open Source Software.

 Contact
 -------
 Any comments/questions can be directed to:

-* **Conor Bacon** - conor.bacon [ at ] esc.cam.ac.uk
+* **Conor Bacon** - cbacon [ at ] ldeo.columbia.edu

 License
 -------